aitu-dk/webpage/src/pages/blog/intro-post.md

 slug: intro-post
 title: AITU's First Meeting! 🎉
 description:
   We are official!
 AITU is officially registered as a student organisation at ITU.
-In this post we talk about everything from the organisation's idea and mission, and provide some behind-the-scenes into the foundational work in the two months before semester start.
+In this post, we talk about everything from the organisation's idea and mission and provide some behind-the-scenes into the foundational work in the two months before the semester start.
 authors:
   - Ludek Cizinsky
   - Mika Senghaas
 format: event
 tags:
   - welcome
-  - aitu
   - first-meeting
 ogImage:
-  src: /assets/aitubanner.png
+  src: /posts/intro-post/ogImage.jpg
   alt: The AITU Banner
 banner:
-  src: /assets/aitubanner.png
+  src: /posts/intro-post/banner.jpg
   alt: The AITU Banner
 published: 02/01/2023
 ---

-Hey everyone and welcome to the first ever **AITU** blog post 🚀.
+Hey everyone and welcome to the first-ever **AITU** blog post 🚀.
 Today marks the day of our very first meeting - and we couldn't be more excited.
-In this small post we want to explain some of the thoughts behind the founding of the organisation, as well as provide some behind-the-scenes into the foundational work that has been done and the vision for what is laying ahead.
+In this small post, we want to explain some of the thoughts behind the founding of the organisation, as well as provide some behind-the-scenes into the foundational work that has been done and the vision for what is laying ahead.

 ### 🧑‍🚀 How it all started